RRepoGEO

 COPY-PASTE FIX

-# Lobster: A Workflow Engine for AI Agents
+# 🦞 Lobster: A Typed Workflow Shell for AI Agents

-Lobster is an OpenClaw-native workflow shell and local-first "macro engine" that turns skills/tools into composable pipelines and safe automations.
-It's designed for AI agents to call complex workflows in one step, providing typed (JSON-first) pipelines, jobs, and approval gates for robust and resumable automation.
+Lobster is an OpenClaw-native, local-first workflow shell and macro engine that turns skills/tools into composable pipelines and safe automations, enabling AI agents to call complex workflows in one step.

 • hightopics#2